-While Easter is not celebrated to the same extent as Christmas is, it is still a time to give gifts, and many people choose to decorate their homes and have a big family get-together.
+While Easter is not celebrated to quite the same extent as Christmas is, it is still a time to give gifts, many people choose to decorate their homes and have a big family get-together.

-It is possible to make your Easter celebrations more eco-friendly and sustainable while not losing out on the fun of celebrating at this time of year.
+However it is possible to make your Easter celebrations more eco-friendly and sustainable while not losing out on the fun of celebrating at this time of year.

 Here are 7 tips for making your Easter celebrations good for the planet while you minimise the waste that could be produced.